rutven/hotel-manager/README.md

 ## Building for production

-To optimize the hotel_manager application for production, run:
+To optimize the mainApp application for production, run:

     ./gradlew -Pprod clean bootWar